tabasco73/KnowledgeGraphAlgebra/Readme.md

 ```
 to generate logical arguments about the nature of the concepts based on the knowledge graph.

-If you want to fork my code generation, you need to create a .env file with OPENAI_API_KEY = "whatever-your-key-is"
+If you want to fork my generation of relationships and try it on your course, you need to create a .env file with OPENAI_API_KEY = "whatever-your-key-is"